Suzuki sees slight profit growth ahead as India recovers

-TOKYO Suzuki Motor Corp (7269.T) posted on Thursday a lower-than-expected fourth-quarter operating profit and forecast only a slight growth this year, citing the yen's strength and a doubling in spending as it steps up investments in India and other growth markets.
+TOKYO May 10 Suzuki Motor Corp posted on Thursday a lower-than-expected fourth-quarter operating profit and forecast only a slight growth this year, citing the yen's strength and a doubling in spending as it steps up investments in India and other growth markets.

-For the quarter ended on March 31, Japan's fourth-biggest automaker reported an operating profit of 26.85 billion yen, weaker than the average estimate of 31.2 billion yen from four analysts surveyed by Thomson Reuters I/B/E/S over the past three months.
+For the quarter ended on March 31, Japan's fourth-biggest automaker reported an operating profit of 26.85 billion yen ($338 million), weaker than the average estimate of 31.2 billion yen from four analysts surveyed by Thomson Reuters I/B/E/S over the past three months.

 On a year-on-year basis, the quarterly profit jumped 85 percent as the year-ago period was impacted by Japan's devastating earthquake.
 Net profit more than quadrupled to 11.28 billion yen from 2.57 billion yen a year earlier and three-month revenue rose 5 percent.